 Continue to follow the path around the golden pavilion and up a few steps you will see the ‘Shirohebi no Tsuka’ pagoda on an island in the Anmintaku Pond.
 Its name means the mound of the white snake.
 I’d heard a few stories about this pagoda but I believe it is there because the legendary white snake was a protective talisman of a family who previously owned the land.

 The lovely Toryumon or dragon waterfall does have a story behind it though.
 It’s based on a legend that any fish that can swim up a waterfall will turn into a dragon, a proverb that I take to mean something along the lines that the greatest effort will bring the greatest rewards.

 As you continue through the gardens you come to the original tea hut which was added during the Edo period designed by tea master Kanamori Sowa (1584-1657) but the current hut dates to 1874 when it was rebuilt.

 You then come to the Fudo Hall.
 This building houses a statue of Fudo Myoo (Acala in Sanscrit) who was one of the 5 wisdom kings and protectors of Buddhism.
 His statue at Kinkaku-ji is said to have been carved by Kobo Daishi.

-After this as you approach the exit is the souvenir shop and public tearooms with lovely outdoor tables and red umbrellas where you can have a matcha tea and sweet for Y500.
+After the hall as you continue on towards the exit.
+There is a souvenir shop and public tearooms with lovely outdoor tables and red umbrellas where you could have a matcha tea and sweet for Y500.

 Golden Pavilion Temple Visitor Information

 Getting to Kinkaku-ji temple

 The north of Kyoto isn’t a particularly convenient location to get to unfortunately with most accommodation based either centrally or near the station.
 It’s not difficult though, just a little more time-consuming than you would probably expect for the distance, it’s only 9 km from the station.